 People manage this in different ways; some set daily reminders that alert them to eat meals, go outside, stop working in the evening, etc.

 Each year, Auth0 pays all expenses to bring employees to one location to meet face to face (so if thinking of applying, make sure you have a passport!).
 We have sessions, awards, team-building, leisure activities, and dine and socialize together as a company.
 This is a tremendously enjoyable and valuable time, and its importance for a distributed workforce cannot be understated.

 Auth0 2017 company offsite: company award winners with Senior Leadership Team

 The Connection Between Company Culture and Diversity and Inclusion

 Auth0 is expanding quickly.
 In this time of rapid growth, it's even more important to pay attention to our culture and evolve and scale it in order to preserve the respect, dedication, and passion that has propelled us to the place we're at now.

 New initiatives are being formed.
 We're taking strides to diversify further.
 As a distributed, international company, we have awesome opportunities to attract amazing talent across global cultures.
 In addition, we aim to attract many talented people across genders.

 There is a connection between company culture and diversity and inclusion.
 This connection exists even if current levels of diversity don't yet meet aspirations!
 A company that places strong emphasis on respect, trust, and collaboration fosters a welcoming and inclusive environment for every employee.
 Incoming candidates experience this first-hand during the hiring process, as we interface heavily with people throughout the interviews and exercises.

 "Auth0's values emphasize respect, trust, & collaboration, providing an inclusive environment for all employees."

-A collaborative and respectful culture fosters equal treatment for everyone, regardless of age, race, gender, seniority, or position level.
+A collaborative and respectful culture fosters equal treatment for everyone, regardless of age, race, gender, sexual orientation, religion, disability, seniority, or position level.
 We are dedicated to upholding these cultural values as we grow as a company.